 Estonian and Belgian architects working on how to improve the city of Brussels

 In April 2017, architects from 5 Estonian and 5 Belgian architecture offices take a deep dive into a number of urban design and architecture problems that the city of Brussels faces every day.
 The issues they explore were selected using expertise from Belgian as well as Estonian side.
-The architects look at how to improve the security of critically important buildings in the city, how urban planning and architecture could support a more coherent society, how a more digital society might change the physical city around us, etc. The conclusions and solutions – site-specific to locations in Brussels – offered by the five teams of architects will form the core of an exhibition titled “BEL:EST A Laboratory for the City of Europe”.
+The architects look at how to improve the security of critically important buildings in the city, how urban planning and architecture could support a more coherent society, how a more digital society might change the physical city around us, etc. The conclusions and solutions – site-specific to locations in Brussels – offered by the five teams of architects will form the core of an exhibition titled “BEL:EST – A Laboratory for Europe in Brussels”.

 The exhibition will be opened during the Tallinn Architecture Biennale TAB 2017 in Estonia, September 2017.
 After that, the exhibition will travel to Brussels, BOZAR, to present the case studies and spatial proposals to the Brussels’ public, opening on the 23rd of November, 2017.
-The exhibition is curated by Aet Ader (b210), produced by BOZAR and Estonian Centre of Architecture, and dedicated to the Estonia 100 centenary celebrations and Estonia’s Presidency of the Council of the European Union.
+The exhibition is curated by Aet Ader (b210) and Iwan Strauven (BOZAR), produced by Estonian Centre of Architecture, and dedicated to the Estonia 100 centenary celebrations and Estonia’s Presidency of the Council of the European Union.

 1/ EU symbolic presence

 The sheltering of European institutions in a generic business district in the Leopold area fails to communicate anything about European values and democracy.
 The Berlaymont building, the only building that gradually gained emblematic value, was irrevocably mutilated during the last renovation campaign.
 How can architectural, urban or landscape interventions compensate for this symbolic deficit and lack of imagination?
 What programs, typologies and forms can be implemented in a relevant way through a European project?
 And where?